gnify/hooklab/tooling/commitlint-config/README.md

 ### `@reactuse/commitlint-config`

-Extended commitlint configuration based on conventional commits for ReactUse.
+Shared commitlint config for ReactUse.

+> [!NOTE]
+> Internal use only.